ibm-cloud-docs/account/index.md

 # Account types
 {: #accounts}

 {{site.data.keyword.Bluemix}} has three different account types: Lite, Pay-As-You-Go, and Subscription.
 You get a free Lite account as soon as you sign up.
 Pay-As-You-Go and Subscription are billable account types and each offers different features.
 The PayGo with Committed Use billing model is available for the Pay-As-You-Go and Subscription account types.
-Compare each type of account to choose the one that best suits your needs.
+Compare each type of account and billing model to choose the one that best suits your needs.
 {: shortdesc}

 ## Comparing accounts